Kate and Avery's Retreat Experience

 Leading a talk in the featured Inspirational Speaker series, “Grappling with Grief” at the Begin to Blossom Healing Center, Stephanie and Christa have brought an authentic and moving testimony of their individual and collective journeys.

 Stephanie is the mother of three beautiful daughters; Samantha, Katie, and Madeline.
 Katie- 22 at the time and twin to Madeline- passed away in a hiking accident on March 19, 2016.
-Over theee years into her grief journey Stephanie is realizing that while each person's path is unique, some common threads exist at the core.
+Over four years into her grief journey Stephanie is realizing that while each person's path is unique, some common threads exist at the core.
 She has been in various IT consulting roles including training, project management, sales and business development for over 25 years.
 Stephanie is also a wife, mother and more recently a grandmother.
 She is straddling two worlds – both the professional one she has known for many years and the new world of grief journeying, where she is cofounding Graveyard Gab; a service for grieving mothers which will take the form of a podcast and other mediums aimed at helping those who mourn.
 She has been a driving force in connecting other bereaved mothers, specifically, to create a community of the strong women that can build into and support each other fiercely.
 Stephanie works to combine strength, grace, empathy (and, yes, sometime irreverence) needed to support others on the journey.

-Christa is two years into her grief journey, when life was broken into “before” and “after” on September 17, 2016, when her oldest daughter, Avery, was killed by an intoxicated motorist.
-Her first year of grieving was marked with advocacy for legal accountability out of state where her daughter attended college, and was instrumental in overturning an agreed punishment from a guilty plea.
+Christa is just four years into her grief journey, when life was broken into “before” and “after” on September 17, 2016, when her oldest daughter, Avery, was killed by an intoxicated motorist.
+Her first year of grieving was marked with advocacy for legal accountability out of state where her daughter attended college, and was instrumental with Avery's family in overturning an agreed punishment from a guilty plea.
 Her victim impact statement aided to set legal precedent for maximum sentencing.
-She uses the same fighting spirit as she raises her three surviving younger children that range in age from 10-15 with a mindfulness that sibling loss impacts each of them differently.
-Christa owns and operates a property investment firm in addition to teaching at a Kentucky high school.
+She uses the same fighting spirit as she raises her three surviving younger children that range in age from 11-16 with a mindfulness that sibling loss impacts each of them differently.
+Christa owns and operates a property investment firm in addition to teaching at a Kentucky middle school.
 She has a Bachelors in History, Masters in Teaching, and just complete a second Masters in Educational Leadership from the University of Kentucky.
 She has made it a priority to process her own unimaginable journey into child loss and articulate ways (not always quite so eloquently) for her own family and friends to meet her in this “new normal”, as she has learned to reinvest in life.
 As co-founder of the Graveyard Gab podcast, she will share coping skills and tools that she has gained through hosting retreats for those bereaved or broken through life circumstances.

 Mike, or “Uncle Mike” or even “Uncle Jimmy (Beam)” is the care-taker of WhiteTail Ridge farm – host of KAREFarm.
 Mike is hometown Cincinnati raised, spending his years at Moeller high school, then graduating from University of Dayton.
 He then went on to get a Master’s degree in Program Management.
 Mike spent 16 years in the Dept of Defense world (and does he have the stories!), and then has been in IT for over 30 more years successfully managing projects and programs around the globe.
 His passion is managing WhiteTail Ridge farm.